WojtekKamilowski/CI_PP4_MPN/README.md

 <summary>Navigation Bar</summary>

 Appears on all pages.
-When user is not loggedin contains links to navigate to Home, Register or Login pages.
+When user is not logged-in contains links to navigate to Home, Register or Login pages.
 If the user is authenticated displays options to navigate to the home, main stocklist, password change or logout.
 Reflects to the user about the current login state by displaying user's name.
 User stories covered: 11, 15.